 13 The European AI Board is established under Article 56 of the draft European Union Artificial Intelligence Act.
-Operating within the framework of the European Commission, this body functions primarily as soft law instrument adopted under this framework is the "Code of Practice on Disinformation," which complements binding legal rules.
-[19]
+Operating within the framework of the European Commission, this body functions primarily as

+"Code of Practice on Disinformation," which complements binding legal rules.^[19]

 Beyond its normative components, the DSA also establishes institutional mechanisms for shared oversight.
 The creation of the Digital Services Coordinators and the European Board for Digital Services illustrates the Act's orientation towards a hybrid governance model involving national, EU, and private-sector actors.
-Furthermore, by formalizing the role of intermediary bodies such as trusted flaggers, the DSA expands a system of shared responsibility.
-These entities serve as the eyes and ears of civil society, assisting in the removal of illegal content-such as hate speech, violent materials, or copyright-infringing content-without relying solely on coercive state mechanisms.
-[20]
+Furthermore, by formalizing the role of intermediary bodies such as trusted flaggers, the DSA expands a system of shared responsibility.14 These entities serve as the eyes and ears of civil society, assisting in the removal of illegal content-such as hate speech, violent materials, or copyright-infringing content-without relying solely on coercive state mechanisms.^[20]